Buy MLB The Show 25 stubs Switch

 - 15,000 XP: Score 250 runs (15,000 XP)

-11th Inning Program mainly features reissued cards, with rewards including 85+ Live Series Pack, 88+ Live Series Pack, Deluxe Choice Pack, Chase Player Pack, and MLB The 25 stubs.
+11th Inning Program mainly features reissued cards, with rewards including 85+ Live Series Pack, 88+ Live Series Pack, Deluxe Choice Pack, Chase Player Pack, and MLB The Show 25 stubs.
 This gives players who missed out on key cards in the past one last chance to obtain them for free, which is very helpful for completing Collections missions.

 Furthermore, the total progress of this plan is only 340,000 points, after which there are numerous rerun rewards, and the plan is practically permanent, making it much easier than the perpetual plan that required millions of points in previous years.